 Let’s be honest, no one loves cleaning their bike.
-However, grime and dirt can wear down components.
-That’s why you need to clean your bike regularly throughout winter.
+However, grime and dirt can wear down the components, so it’s important to clean your bike regularly throughout the winter.

 The easiest way to do this is with the Muc-Off 8-in-1 Bike Cleaning Kit.
 It contains Muc-Off’s famous Nano Tech Cleaner which is specially designed for bikes.
 There’s also a range of brushes that’ll conquer any dirt or grime.

 Ideally, you want your bike in top condition ready for winter.
-That’s why it’s worth booking our Free Bike Check.
-Our expert bike mechanics will conduct a thorough 32-point check to spot any problems.
-If there are any issues, they’ll then recommend the best service for your bike.
+That’s why it’s worth booking our Free Bike Health Check: our expert bike mechanics will conduct a thorough 32-point check to spot any problems, and if there are any issues, they’ll recommend the best service for your bike.